-At Burnham Market Primary School, we believe that every member of the school community should feel valued and respected and that each person should be treated fairly and well.
+At Wells-Next-The-Sea Primary and Nursery School within our primary school, we believe that every member of the school community should feel valued and respected and that each person should be treated fairly and well.
 We are a caring community, whose values are built on mutual trust and respect for all.
 We recognise that behaviour is a vital factor in our children's efforts to achieve their full potential in all areas of development.

 We want to help our children to grow in a safe, secure and attractive environment, and to become positive, responsible and increasingly independent members of the school and the wider community.
-Our Behaviour and Emotional Regulation Policy is designed to embed emotional wellbeing and self-regulation strategies in order to improve children's behaviour, self-esteem and their ability to learn.
+Our Behaviour and Emotional Regulation Policy is designed to embed emotional wellbeing and self-regulation strategies in order to improve children's behaviour, self-esteem and and their ability to learn.